 Here’s a crude analogy:

 If a Wi-Fi band is a freeway, then channels are lanes, and streams are vehicles (bicycles vs cars vs semi-trailer trucks).
 On the same road, you can put multiple adjacent standard lanes (20MHz) into a larger one (40MHz, 80MHz, or higher) to accommodate oversized vehicles (higher number of streams) that carry more goods (data) per trip (connection).

 A Wi-Fi connection generally occurs on a single channel (lane) of a single band (road) at a time.
 The actual data transmission is always that of the lowest denominator — a bicycle can carry just one person at a relatively slow speed, even when used on a super-wide lane of an open freeway.

 1. The all-new 320MHz channel width

-More on Wi-Fi channels in this post, but generally, this means Wi-Fi 7 can double the base speed, from 1.2Gbps per stream (160MHz) to 2.4Gbps per stream (320MHz).
-So a 4×4 broadcaster can have up to 9.6Gbps of bandwidth.
+Details of Wi-Fi channels can be found here, but the new channel width generally means Wi-Fi 7 can double the base speed, from 1.2Gbps per stream (160MHz) to 2.4Gbps per stream (320MHz).

-Wi-Fi 7 also supports double the amount of partial streams, up to 16.
-As a result, technically, its 6GHz band alone can deliver up to over 40Gbps of bandwidth, considering the new QAM support below.
+Wi-Fi 7 also supports double the partial streams, up to 16.
+As a result, technically, a 16-stream (16×16) Wi-Fi 7 6GHz band can deliver up to over 40Gbps of bandwidth, especially when considering the new QAM support below.